-DeafHope is the UK's only, award-winning, specialist service for Deaf female survivors of domestic abuse and violence, and their children.
-It is delivered by highly trained Deaf women for Deaf women and is vastly more cost-effective than using mainstream domestic violence services with interpreters.
+DeafHope is a specialist service for Deaf female survivors of domestic abuse and violence, and their children.
+It is delivered by trained Deaf women for Deaf women and is vastly more cost-effective than using mainstream domestic violence services with interpreters.
 The service also provides support to Deaf male survivors, through advice and supported signposting.
 Caseworkers use British Sign Language and other international sign languages.
-The service is regularly assessed as 'outstanding' by London Councils' RAG rating.